awsdocs/aws-java-developer-guide-v2/doc_source/examples-dynamodb-tables.rst

   of a partition and a sort (RANGE) key.

-  Each key value has an associated *data type*, enumerated by the :aws-java-class:`ScalarAttributeType <services/dynamodb/model/ScalarAttributeType>` class.
+  Each key value has an associated *data type*, enumerated by the :aws-java-class-prev:`ScalarAttributeType <services/dynamodb/model/ScalarAttributeType>` class.
 The key value can be binary (B), numeric (N), or a string (S).
 For more information, see :ddb-dg:`Naming Rules and Data Types <HowItWorks.NamingRulesDataTypes>` in the |ddb-dg|.